HerrGustav/elm-slide/notes.md

   - this is due to the fact, that it would be still valid, but a wrong number of arguments
   - this guideline can help to reduce those errors
 - p.
 37: Don't expose everything from a module to your file, only if it's something like the `Html`module, which is meant to resemble Html-Markup
+- p.
+76: Don't use the default operator `_ -> something` in case expressions if not completely necessary.
+Like that you make sure the compiler can help in case the code is missing some type / case handling

 ### Expressions: